mF2C/dataClay/README.md

 ## data management module

 This module contains the mf2C implementation for dataClay.
-Here we will find the mF2C model (classes that represents mF2C resources) and the mF2c wrapper responsible to react to any CIMI request.
-For instance, when a CIMI get arrives, the wrapper performs it using dataClay objects.
+Here we will find the mF2C model (classes that represents mF2C resources) and the mF2c dm_app responsible to react to any CIMI request.
+For instance, when a CIMI get arrives, the dm_app performs it using dataClay objects.
 ((documentation of section in progress...))

 ## dataclay proxy module

 This module contains necessary code to integrate dataClay with mF2C components.
-In particular, here we will find specific code to translate CIMI requests to requests to dataClay wrapper.
+In particular, here we will find specific code to translate CIMI requests to requests to dataClay dm_app.
 ((documentation of section in progress...))